NanomatchGmbH/diadem_image_template/README.md

   - xtb=6.6.0
   - pyyaml=6.0.* <- always include yaml, you need it to parse the input files.
 ````
 We will edit this file to only include dependencies, we require directly and packages we care about, such as packages our own scripts requires (e.g. the python version).
 Note that we whitelisted all newer python point releases and also removed the build string (such as h031607).
 This will be fixed in the next stage.
 When you are happy with your environment file, move it to the diadem\_image\_template subfolder and commit it to the repository.

+## Entrypoint for the payload
+Your main entrypoint to execute your code is the file entrypoint.sh in the diadem\_image\_template subdirectory.
+Modify this file such that your code to read the input files and create a results.yml as specified above is executed by this entrypoint.
 If you require extra scripts or binaries put them in the diadem\_image\_template/opt subfolder.
 Remember to consider that you have to include the dependencies for your binaries in the conda env file.
-Next edit the file entrypoint.sh in the diadem\_image\_template subdirectory to start your program and generate the result.yml file.
 You can also generate an additional workdir\_bundle.tar.gz file, which will be staged out together with the actual results.
 This is meant for debugging purposes, so keep it small.

+### Example: Executable for running xtb with molecule.yml and calculator.yml as input
 In our example, we will change the entrypoint in the following way:
 ````{verbatim}
 #!/bin/bash